 On the anniversary of Linda’s death, 25 people gathered in the parking lot near the cemetery.
 We walked in silence on that warm November day and gathered under a tall oak tree just a few feet from Linda’s unmarked grave.
 A hawk perched on a branch overhead.

 Everyone arrived with open hearts.
 We spoke about how much time had passed, and how Hannah could now find hope and allow meaning to emerge from her decision to relinquish Linda.
 Her willingness to return to this profound loss came slowly, like tiny shoots of green pushing frozen earth aside.
 And then her love would not hold back.
 Hannah spoke to our circle gathered that day: “Though we lose those we love in death, the relationship with our loved ones continues on in our hearts and mind.”

 We Can Find Peace

-The gathering and sharing helped Hannah find courage and strength to be with Linda in a new way.
+Hannah found courage and strength to be with Linda in a new way, and it helped her move from loss to peace.
 Hannah could feel and know that love does not let us go.
 While suffering breaks the heart, it also makes the heart whole again.

 Almost everyone who was at the gathering was touched in unexpected ways, too.
 Hannah’s sister, Joyce, wept as she spoke about taking care of Linda and then not knowing what happened to her when she disappeared.